2008 United States House of Representatives elections in Pennsylvania: District 19

-Four term incumbent Todd Russell Platts (R) will run for another term.
-His Democratic opponent will be 2006 candidate and college professor Phil Avillo (campaign website), who was unopposed in the party primary.
-Platts represents a highly conservative district, which gave 64% of the vote to George W. Bush in 2004.
-Avillo, meanwhile, has raised very little money for his campaign.
-This race is expected to be noncompetitive.
-CQ Politics forecasts the race as 'Safe Republican'.
+Four term incumbent Todd Russell Platts (R) ran for another term.
+His Democratic opponent was 2006 candidate and college professor Phil Avillo (campaign website), who was unopposed in the party primary.
+Platts represented a highly conservative district, which gave 64% of the vote to George W. Bush in 2004.
+Avillo, meanwhile, raised little money for his campaign.
+This race was expected to be noncompetitive.